D.R. Horton (DHI) Q3 2017 Results - Earnings Call Transcript

 Stephen East - Wells Fargo Securities LLC

-Thank you, and good morning guys.
+Thank you, and good morning, guys.
 I'll start with the gross margin.
 Jessica, you mentioned that, third quarter you had 50 bps of legal, maybe, you could just give us an idea of what that is.
-But more importantly, fourth quarter around 20% implies it maybe down some.
+But more importantly, fourth quarter around 20% implies, it may be down some.
 I guess, what are you all seeing as the drivers of that, when we're looking at price, cost.
 One of your competitors yesterday mentioned heightened incentives in a few markets, just maybe what's driving the thought process there of where you're going with your gross margin?

 Jessica Hansen - D.R.
 Horton, Inc.

 Sure.
-We'll have our detail on our gross margin, historically as we give in our supplementary data, and what you'll see in that is in terms of the (18:10) prior to interest, property tax, warranty and let, and those types of charges, our margin has been very, very steady.
+We'll have our detail on our gross margin, historically as we always do in our supplementary data, and what you'll see in that is in terms of the true just lot level prior to interest, property tax, warranty and lit, and those types of charges, our margin has been very, very steady.
 On a year-over-year basis, it was down about 20 basis points in that case, and that really is just driven by slightly higher land costs, which we have been talking about.

-So in terms of our stick and brick costs, our revenues have been covering that, they did on a year-over-year basis, and sequentially they were essentially on top of our cost increase.
-So we continue to see a very consistent gross margins, and then we did refer to the higher litigation costs, and that is – we've had that for a couple of quarters now, and that's why we continue to reiterate our 19% to 21% gross margin guide, it's kind of our broader range outside of around 20%, because we do have some variability to some of those charges, and every once in a while it fluctuates a little bit.
+So in terms of our stick and brick costs, our revenues have been covering that.
+They did on a year-over-year basis, and sequentially they were essentially on top of our cost increase.
+So we continue to see a very consistent gross margin, and then we did refer to the higher litigation costs, and that is – we've had that for a couple of quarters now, and that's why we continue to reiterate our 19% to 21% gross margin guide, as kind of our broader range outside of around 20%, because we do have some variability to some of those charges, and every once in a while it fluctuates a little bit.

 Stephen East - Wells Fargo Securities LLC

 Okay.
 Fair enough.
 Fair enough.
-I know, and then, Bill you talked on the capital structure, your cash flow expected et cetera, where do you all want to take your debt, I mean, at 20%, I think, most builders would love to be at that level already.
+And then, Bill you talked on the capital structure, your cash flow expected et cetera.
+Where do you all want to take your debt?
+I mean, at 20%, I think, most builders would love to be at that level already.
 So you're generating close to $0.5 billion next year even before Forestar, so what's the focus there on debt, and where do you want to take it?

 Bill W. Wheat - D.R.
 Horton, Inc.

-We certainly like our position, we're in a flexible opportunistic position as we look at each year and look at our business plans, which we'll be spending a lot of time on that with our operators over the next couple of months, preparing from the kind of final touches on being prepared for fiscal 2018, we will look at where we feel like our cash flow will be, we'll look at our opportunities to invest.
+We certainly like our position, we're in a flexible opportunistic position as we look at each year and look at our business plans, which we'll be spending a lot of time on that with our operators over the next couple of months, preparing, putting the kind of final touches on being prepared for fiscal 2018.
+We will look at where we feel like our cash flow will be, we'll look at our opportunities to invest.

 And then from there determine further actions with our cash, whether we take our debt down further or replace it, how much we do in terms of dividends and share repurchase, and then obviously further opportunities to invest in the business, including acquisitions...